ebellocchia/bip_utils/README.md

 - Kava
 - Kusama (based on ed25519 SLIP-0010, like TrustWallet or Ledger, it won't generate the same addresses of Polkadot-JS)
 - Litecoin (and related test net)
+- Nano
+- NEO
 - OKEx Chain (Ethereum and Cosmos addresses)
-- NEO
 - Ontology
 - Polkadot (based on ed25519 SLIP-0010, like TrustWallet or Ledger, it won't generate the same addresses of Polkadot-JS)
 - Polygon